MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/create-hub-project-sdk.md

 ---

-## Create an AI Studio hub using existing resources
+## Create an AI Studio hub using existing dependency resources

 You can also create a hub using existing resources such as Azure Storage and Azure Key Vault.
 In the following examples, replace the example string values with your own values: